-Baselworld 2018 has kicked off, and watchmakers from across the globe are already showing off their latest timepieces.
-In terms of the latest smartwatches, things aren't quite as hot as last year – but there are some really strong offerings from Team Switzerland.
+Our Baselworld 2018 time is done.
+We have had or chance to see what watchmakers from across the globe had to show off with their latest timepieces.
+In terms of the latest smartwatches, things weren't quite as hot as last year – but there was some really strong offerings from Team Switzerland.

 Elsewhere, the likes of Mondaine and Kronaby are pressing on with their hybrid platforms, while some smartwatch manufacturers have been boycotting Baselworld altogether.